Wizkiller96/WizBot/docs/guides/linux-guide.md

     - yt-dlp installation command: `sudo wget https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp -O /usr/local/bin/yt-dlp && sudo chmod a+rx /usr/local/bin/yt-dlp`
 3. Make sure your python is version 3+ with `python --version`
-    - if it's not, you can install python 3 and make it the default with: `sudo apt-get install python3.8 python-is-python3` *You can use nadeko bash script [prerequisites installer](https://gitlab.com/kwoth/nadeko-bash-installer/-/blob/v5/n-prereq.sh) as a reference*
+    - if it's not, you can install python 3 and make it the default with: `sudo apt-get install python3.8 python-is-python3` *You can use WizBot bash script [prerequisites installer](https://gitlab.com/WizNet/wizbot-bash-installer/-/blob/v5/n-prereq.sh) as a reference*

 ##### Installation Instructions

-1. Download the latest release from <https://gitlab.com/kwoth/nadekobot/-/releases>
+1. Download the latest release from <https://gitlab.com/WizNet/WizBot/-/releases>
     - Look for the file called "X.XX.X-linux-x64-build.tar" (where X.XX.X is a series of numbers) and download it
 2. Untar it
     - ⚠ Make sure that you change X.XX.X to the same series of numbers as in step 1!
     - `tar xf X.XX.X-linux-x64-build.tar`
-3. Rename the `nadekobot-linux-x64` to `nadekobot`
+3. Rename the `wizbot-linux-x64` to `wizbot`
-    - `mv nadekobot-linux-x64 nadekobot`
+    - `mv wizbot-linux-x64 wizbot`
-4. Move into nadekobot directory and make NadekoBot executable
+4. Move into wizbot directory and make WizBot executable
-    - `cd nadekobot && chmod +x NadekoBot`
+    - `cd wizbot && chmod +x WizBot`
 5. Copy the creds.yml template
     - `cp creds_example.yml creds.yml`
 6. Open `creds.yml` with your favorite text editor.
 We will use nano here
-    - `nano nadekobot/output/creds.yml`
+    - `nano wizbot/output/creds.yml`
 8. [Click here to follow creds guide](../../creds-guide)
     - After you're done, you can close nano (and save the file) by inputting, in order
        - `CTRL` + `X`
        - `Y`
        - `Enter`
 9. Run the bot
-    - `./NadekoBot`
+    - `./WizBot`

 ##### Release Update Instructions

 1. Stop the bot
-2. Download the latest release from <https://gitlab.com/kwoth/nadekobot/-/releases>
+2. Download the latest release from <https://gitlab.com/WizNet/WizBot/-/releases>
     - Look for the file called "x.x.x-linux-x64-build.tar" (where `X.X.X` is a version, for example 3.0.4) and download it
 3. Untar it
     - ⚠ Make sure that you change `X.X.X` to the same series of numbers as in step 2!
     - `tar xf x.x.x-linux-x64-build.tar`
-4. Rename the old nadekobot directory to nadekobot-old (remove your old backup first if you have one, or back it up under a different name)
+4. Rename the old wizbot directory to wizbot-old (remove your old backup first if you have one, or back it up under a different name)
-    - `rm -rf nadekobot-old 2>/dev/null`
+    - `rm -rf wizbot-old 2>/dev/null`
-    - `mv nadekobot nadekobot-old`
+    - `mv wizbot wizbot-old`
-5. Rename the new nadekobot directory to nadekobot
+5. Rename the new wizbot directory to wizbot
-    - `mv nadekobot-linux-x64 nadekobot`
+    - `mv wizbot-linux-x64 wizbot`
 6. Remove old strings and aliases to avoid overwriting the updated versions of those files
     - ⚠ If you've modified said files, back them up instead
-    - `rm nadekobot-old/data/aliases.yml`
+    - `rm wizbot-old/data/aliases.yml`
-    - `rm -r nadekobot-old/data/strings`
+    - `rm -r wizbot-old/data/strings`
 7. Copy old data
-    - `cp -RT nadekobot-old/data/ nadekobot/data`
+    - `cp -RT wizbot-old/data/ wizbot/data`
 8. Copy creds.yml
-    - `cp nadekobot-old/creds.yml nadekobot/`
+    - `cp wizbot-old/creds.yml wizbot/`
-9. Move into nadekobot directory and make the NadekoBot executable
+9. Move into wizbot directory and make the WizBot executable
-    - `cd nadekobot && chmod +x NadekoBot`
+    - `cd wizbot && chmod +x WizBot`
 10. Run the bot
-    - `./NadekoBot`
+    - `./WizBot`

 🎉 Enjoy